MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 > [!NOTE]
 > After the function is published, the function is visible to all users.
 The function can then be invoked within other functions, rules, velocities, post decision rules and routing rules.

-For information about how to use your functions within other resources like functions, rules, velocities, popst decision action and routing rules see the [Invoke a Function from resources](Functions.md#invoke-a-function-from-resources) section later in this article.
+For information about how to use your functions within other resources like functions, rules, velocities, post decision action and routing rules see the [Invoke a Function from resources](Functions.md#invoke-a-function-from-resources) section later in this article.

 ### Understand the Sample pane

 When you create or edit a function, the **Sample** pane appears on the right side of the page.

-- Functions are not tied on assessments.
+- Functions are not tied to any assessments.
 The sample payload is just a helping guide for users that shows all the event properties that can be referenced in your functions.
 Select the event type in the **Event** field at the top of the pane.
 - The **payload sample** section contains an example of the properties that can be sent in the request API for the assessment.